Practice Essentials

 History of the Procedure

 The operative mortality rate has dropped dramatically, from 40% in the early 20th century to less than 1%.
 With current microsurgery, postoperative facial paralysis, once the rule, is now an uncommon permanent sequelae.
-Attempts at hearing conservation, unimaginable at the beginning of the 20th century, are increasingly successful.
+Attempts at hearing preservation, unimaginable at the beginning of the 20th century, have become increasingly successful.

 These very dramatic improvements are the result of the convergence of several factors.
 Vastly improved imaging techniques permitting early diagnosis, adaptation of the microscope, development of facial and auditory nerve–monitoring techniques, improved anesthesia, and improved perioperative management have all contributed to improved outcomes.